SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ### Option 1: For Non KYC-Chain Clients

-The following endpoint should be implemented on your backend: [Authentication & Proof Of Ownership Challenge-Response, LWS]
+The following endpoint should be implemented on your backend: [Authentication](#c-authentication)

 * **Authentication** – Challenge
 * **Authentication** – Challenge Reply